 Academic calendar was discussed and prepared in advance by the faculty members.
 The academic calendar of the second and first year was aligned with the term arrangements and examinations as declared by the University of Mumbai and HSNC University respectively and was prepared week-wise.
 The specific dates of the various curricular and co-curricular activities were finalized.
 The dates of the essays and class tests along with the other internal assessments and content tests were planned.
 The academic calendar was put-up on the website of the college for reference by students and faculty.
 This ensured the smooth functioning of the institution.
 The academic calendar was modified to accommodate the constraints posed due to the lockdown and the pandemic situation.
-However in spite of the pandemic the college faculty and principal quickly reorganized and utilized the online Zoom platform and classes continued online.
+However, in spite of the pandemic the college faculty and principal quickly reorganized and utilized the online Zoom platform and classes continued online.
 Several webinars were conducted throughout the pandemic.
 The University examinations were delayed.
-The link for the academic calendar is displayed on the college website is https://bttc.edu/wp-content/uploads/2023/01/F.Y.B .Ed-S.Y.B.Ed-Annual-Plan-for-the-A.Y.-2021-22-1.pdf
+The link for the academic calendar is displayed on the college website is https://bttc.edu/wpcontent/uploads/2023/07/Annual-plan-22-23.pdf

-File Description Documents Academic calendar of the Institution with seal and signature of the Principal No File Uploaded Any other relevant information No File Uploaded
+File Description Documents

+Academic calendar of the Institution with seal and signature of the Principal View File

+Any other relevant information View File